rshurts/spoken-word-project/src/pages/index.md

   title: Spoken Word Project
   description: >
-    The Spoken Word Project is our effort from Open Window Theatre to bring beauty and goodness to the virtual sphere during the COVID-19 pandemic.
-    We’ll be sharing weekly poem recitations performed and recorded by OWT actors and staff.
-Please spread the beauty by sharing the videos, let us know if there are poems you would like to see included, and please consider a donation to support Open Window Theatre during this challenging time.
+    The Spoken Word Project is our effort from Open Window Theatre to bring beauty and hope to the virtual sphere during the COVID-19 pandemic.
+We’ll be sharing weekly poetry recitations performed and recorded by OWT actors and staff.
+Please spread the beauty by sharing the videos, let us know if there are poems you would like to see included, and please consider a donation to support Open Window Theatre during this critical time.
 Thank you!
 ---
 # Support During COVID-19